cogent3/cogent3/doc/cookbook/useful_utilities.rst

 Save and load gzip'd files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-These handy methods will ``cPickle`` an object and automagically gzip the file.
+These handy methods will ``pickle`` an object and automagically gzip the file.
 You can also then reload the object at a later date.

 .. doctest::

     >>> from cogent3.util.misc import gzip_dump, gzip_load
     >>> class foo(object):
     ...   some_var = 5
     ...
     >>> bar = foo()
     >>> bar.some_var = 10
     >>> # gzip_dump(bar, 'test_file')
     >>> # new_bar = gzip_load('test_file')
     >>> # isinstance(new_bar, foo)

-.. note:: The above code does work, but cPickle won't write out within doctest
+.. note:: The above code does work, but pickle won't write out within doctest

 Curry a function
 ^^^^^^^^^^^^^^^^